 Following the County’s adoption of the updated plan, it is the County’s intention to process a program to update zoning within the plan area, where necessary, to ensure that all zoning within the plan’s boundaries is consistent with the plan’s amended General Plan Land Use designations.

-The draft EIR for the WCP was completed and circulated for a 45-day public review and comment period, from July 5, 2022 to August 19, 2022 (extended to September 23, 2022).
-Responses to comments received on the EIR are being prepared/in process.
-Following this, public hearings before the County’s Planning Commission, and then, Board of Supervisors, are expected to proceed in the summer/fall of 2023, with final adoption of the plan by the County’s Board of Supervisors occurring in the the winter of 2023.
+The draft Environmental Impact Report (EIR) for the WCP was completed and circulated for a 45-day public review and comment period, from July 5, 2022 to August 19, 2022 (extended to September 23, 2022).
+Responses to comments received on the EIR are being prepared with an update to the nexus study which is in process.

 Project Characteristics